 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in the governmental funds.
 The statement of net position includes those capital assets, net of any accumulated depreciation, in the net position of the government as a whole.

-Cost of capital assets 74,023,754
+Cost of capital assets Accumulated depreciation